Families count cost of National Express West Midlands bus strike

 She said the walkout had left her, as the only driver in her family of six, having to take her husband to work and then her children to school.

-"I'm having to do everything with a one-year-old in tow which just adds to the stress," she said.
-"I just want them to have the buses back up and running as soon as possible."

-Karen Hughes, from Willenhall, Coventry, explained that she had borrowed money from her father to buy her husband a bike so he could get to work, saying "so we're in debt".
+Karen Hughes, from Willenhall, Coventry, borrowed money from her father to buy her husband a bike so he could get to work.

 Passengers are advised to check the National Express website for routes and running times.